 PFAS Drinking Water Well Sampling

-The former NWIRP Calverton is located in east-central Suffolk County, Long Island, New York, approximately 50 miles east of New York City (Figure 1).
+The former NWIRP Calverton is located in east-central Suffolk County, Long Island, New York, approximately 50 miles east of New York City (Figure 2).
 NWIRP Calverton was constructed in the early 1950s and closed in February 1996.
 The facility was leased and operated by Northrop Grumman Corporation as a Government-owned/Contractor operated facility.
 Historical activities conducted at NWIRP Calverton primarily consisted of final assembly and flight acceptance testing of military aircraft.
 The majority of the land within the developed section of NWIRP Calverton was transferred to the Town of Riverhead for economic redevelopment in September 1998, including most of the fenced area.
-The majority of the runway buffer areas were transferred to New York State Department of Environmental Conservation (NYSDEC) for conservation and public recreation, and one additional parcel of buffer land was designated for transfer to the Veterans Administration that manages the adjacent Calverton National Cemetery.
+The majority of the runway buffer areas were transferred to NYSDEC for conservation and public recreation, and one additional parcel of buffer land was designated for transfer to the Veterans Administration that manages the adjacent Calverton National Cemetery.

 Areas for PFAS Drinking Water Well Sampling

-The Navy is requesting permission to sample drinking water obtained from private wells within designated areas near the former NWIRP Calverton, New York.
+The Navy requested permission to sample drinking water obtained from private wells within designated areas near the former NWIRP Calverton, New York.
 The Navy has developed a protective policy to address past releases of per- and poly-fluoroalkyl substances, commonly known as PFAS.
 These substances may be present in the soil and/or groundwater at Navy sites as a result of historical firefighting activities using aqueous film forming foam (AFFF), including response to crashes, equipment testing, and training.
-If PFAS are in the groundwater, there is the potential for these substances also to be present in private drinking water wells in the designated areas (outlined on Figure 2) because of their proximity to former NWIRP Calverton and groundwater flow direction.
+If PFAS are in the groundwater, there is the potential for these substances also to be present in private drinking water wells in the designated areas (outlined on Figure 3) because of their proximity to former NWIRP Calverton and groundwater flow direction.
 Available records indicate that the majority of drinking water in the designated area is supplied by the Riverhead Water District, which has already been tested for PFAS.
-Perfluorooctane sulfonate (PFOS) and perfluorooctanoic acid (PFOA) were not detected in these samples; therefore, sampling of properties receiving water supplied by the Riverhead Water District is not necessary.
+PFOS and PFOA were not detected in these samples; therefore, sampling of properties receiving water supplied by the Riverhead Water District is not necessary.

-This drinking water investigation will focus on areas with the potential for off-property migration of PFAS to groundwater used as drinking water from private wells.
-The Navy has identified several private drinking water wells within the designated area, which is the initial off-property residential well sampling area, as shown on Figure 2.
+The drinking water investigation focused on areas with the potential for off-property migration of PFAS to groundwater used as drinking water from private wells.
+The Navy has identified 19 private drinking water wells within the designated area, which is the initial off-property residential well sampling area, as shown on Figure 3.
 To ensure protectiveness, the Navy has offered this drinking water sampling to all residents in the sampling area.
 Letters dated September 13, 2018 were sent to property owners in the designated area requesting permission to sample their private drinking water wells.
 On September 25, 2018, the Navy, with the support of regulatory agencies, conducted a public Open House Meeting with subject matter experts and an opportunity to sign up for sampling appointments.
 On October 1, 2018, the Navy sent out second chance postcards that were in English and Spanish, to again request permission to sample private drinking water wells in the designated sampling area.
 Furthermore, on October 23, 2018, a door to door survey was conducted at the remaining homes within the sample area to determine if the homes were serviced by Riverhead Water District or if the homeowners of private wells would like to have their private well sampled.
-The Navy wants to ensure that residents are not being exposed to PFAS in their drinking water from facility historical operations at concentrations exceeding the USEPA’s lifetime health advisory level.
+In 2020, drinking water samples will be collected from the residential well south of Swan Pond and three residential wells that are in proximity to the drainage pathway from Swan Pond and the Peconic River.
+The Navy wants to ensure that residents are not being exposed to PFAS in their drinking water from facility historical operations at concentrations exceeding the U.S. EPA’s health advisory level.

 Per-and Polyfluoroalkyl Substances